shellphish-support-syndicate/aixcc-finals-team-interviews/6---TrailOfBits/transcript.md

 I will say it was fun.
 I actually had to do - I had to give a talk in a couple months and I just recorded myself talking in just an audio clip of what I wanted to say in my presentation and uploaded that plus the report that I co-authored to I think it was Claude Sonnet and it spit out this - I was like hey I need 10 slides I need them to cover these specific key points and it gave me this cool just boilerplate outline of like hey on this slide talk about these three points because you mentioned this.
 So, it's kind of a nice thing to get started.
 I guess it's a good starter for that kind of stuff.

-**Michael:** It's the professor trick.
+**Adam:** It's the professor trick.
 It's so hard to write a paper when it's blank.
 It is so much easier to shape and edit a student's paper that they have written.
-It's shocking how much that difference is like and there's also experience and all that, but Yan knows because he just very recently wrote co-wrote a first author paper and I don't know what I was thinking.
+It's shocking how much that difference is like and there's also experience and all that, but Yan knows because he just very recently wrote co-wrote a first author paper and

+**Yan:** I don't know what I was thinking.

-**Yan:** Yeah.
-Yeah, for the first time done with that over a decade.
-No, eight years.
+**Adam:** Yeah, for the first time in over a decade?

+**Yan:** No, eight years.

 **Adam:** Wow.
 Well, see you'll get there.

-I thought that was the whole point of getting a tenure track position is you never have to do that again.
+**Michael:** I thought that was the whole point of getting a tenure track position is you never have to do that again.
 That's all your students.

-**Yan:** I was thinking flip side of a tenure track position is you have the freedom to make stupid mistakes like writing a first paper.
+**Adam:** I was thinking flip side of a tenure track position is you have the freedom to make stupid mistakes like writing a first paper.

-**Michael:** It's so much work.
+**Yan:** It's so much work.
 We ask our students to do this all the time.
 It's so much work.
 You forget about it.
 You only the good memories like yeah we finished it was published.
 The actual track at 5 a.m.
 4:47 a.m.
 13 minutes before the deadline.
 Why did I do this to myself?

 **Adam:** On the flip side, that's their full-time job.
 You also have are doing several things.
 So, that's right.
 A little bit of a difference there.
 I had a meeting today.
 I'm dead.